AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

 # Extrusion Multiplier
 {: .no_toc }

+:bulb: I’m going to call it "extrusion multiplier" to be unambiguous.\
+It is sometimes referred to as "flow", which can be confused with *volumetric flow rate.*

 ---

 {: .compat}
-:dizzy: This page is compatible with all printers.
+>:dizzy: This page is compatible with all printers.

 {: .prereqs}
 >- You should [:page_facing_up: calibrate your extruder](./extruder_calibration.md) first.